cool-dev-code/ripcord-emoji-fix/README.md

 - 😎 Emojis `Twemoji` (2024 Windows 11 version)

 ## 📜 Change logs:
-- Changed classic styled emojis to discords styled (twemoji)
+- ✅ Changed classic styled emojis to discords styled (twemoji).
-- Fixed textures of some emojis (Same as in the newer version of Discord)
+- ✅ Fixed textures of some emojis (Same as in the newer version of Discord).
+- ✅ Fixed one emoji split into multiple emojis.

 ## ❌ Missing: